BSchoolland/gptautocli/README.md

 ### Contributing

-We welcome contributions to this project!
+I welcome contributions to this project!
 To contribute, follow these steps:

 1. **Fork the Repository**: Click the "Fork" button on the top right of the repository page.
 2. **Clone Your Fork**: